emgrey02/IDMX-268-blog/src/content/posts/2022-02-07-is-there-a-right-way-to-css.md

 It may look a little gross when you see the long line of classes.
 It certainly put me off a little bit.
 But, these class names are concise and clear in what they do.
 You can even have an idea of what the element looks like by skimming through the class names, but only after you've used and somewhat memorized them.
 Every class name and function is on Tailwind's [docs](https://tailwindcss.com/docs/), so there is no mistake on what each does.

 In the above example, the first class is "px-6", which means that this button element will have 6 pixels of padding on it's x-axis, or left and right side.
-The next class, "h-12" means that the button is 12 pixels tall.
+The next class, "h-12" means that the button is 3 rem units tall.

 Tailwind follows a kind of style guide.
 All box sizing and font sizes are written with rem units, meaning they are sized in relation to the root font size.
 It is usually 16px unless otherwise specified.
 In addition, other CSS functionality like hover, active, and focus states, as well as media queries are included as utility classes in pretty intuitive ways.